 You may like the look of a particular type of motorcycle, but it’s important to look for a bike that will not only serve the purpose you want it to but will fit you.

 You likely already know that there are many different makes and models of motorcycles for virtually every taste and purpose out there, but for your enjoyment and safety, it’s key to choose the best fit for you.

-- If you prefer a cruiser, then a motorcycle with a low frame, low seat and a motor with good low-end torque is the best choice.
+- If you prefer a motorcycle with a low frame, low seat, and a motor with good low-end torque, then a cruiser is up your alley.